MCL Tear Central West End, MO

 Causes of an MCL Tear

-- Contact Sports: Football, soccer, and hockey players in Central West End, MO often experience direct blows to the outer knee, leading to overstretching or tearing of the inner knee.
+• Contact Sports: Football, soccer, and hockey players in Central West End, MO frequently sustain direct impacts to the outer knee, leading to overstretching or tearing of the inner knee.

-- Poor Conditioning or Muscle Imbalance: Weakness in the muscles supporting the knee raises the risk of MCL tears by overloading the ligament.
-Imbalances between the quadriceps and hamstrings can destabilize the knee, putting additional strain on the MCL.
+• Poor Conditioning or Muscle Imbalance: Inadequate strength in the muscles around the knee raises the risk of MCL tears by overloading the ligament.
+Muscle imbalances between the quadriceps and hamstrings may destabilize the knee, adding strain to the MCL.

 Symptoms of an MCL Tear